OpenPPL/ppq/md_doc/inference_with_ncnn.md

     }
 }
 ```
-note that if you are using gpu which is supported by vulkan, you just need to turn on vulkan switch after initializing the
+note that if you are using gpu which is supported by vulkan, you just need to correctly install vulkan, compile ncnn with
-network
+vulkan option enabled, and turn on vulkan switch after initializing the network
 ```c++
 ncnn::Net shufflenetv2;
 shufflenetv2.opt.use_vulkan_compute = true;